99pranit/indoor_sound_classification/README.md

 - Classify and detect indoor accident sounds accurately.
 - Preserve privacy by using sound-based detection, particularly in sensitive areas like bathrooms.
 - Improve elderly safety with non-intrusive monitoring.

+---

+Please refer to the uploaded presentation for additional details.